arvinmalaluan/002_INPHIRICE/README.md

 ## Expected Output

-The overarching goal of the project is to analyze the rice markets in the Philippines and India, including the factors affecting or hindering rice production.
-To improve the efficiency and longevity of rice cultivation, the effort will collect data and offer useful insights, such as recommendations for policies and strategies.
-Possible collaboration and information-sharing channels between the two countries will also be explored as part of this endeavor.
-That might include working together on things like trade, science, and tech transfer.
-The Philippines and India will be able to anticipate the future of rice production, consumption, and pricing with the use of cutting-edge predictive algorithms.
-In addition, thanks to this effort, researchers, policymakers, and other stakeholders will have access to a centralized database of rice-related data.
+The overarching goal of the project is to analyze the rice markets in the Philippines and India, including the factors that affect or hinder rice production.
+The project aims to improve the efficiency and longevity of rice cultivation by collecting data and providing useful insights, such as policy recommendations and strategies.
+As part of this endeavor, possible channels for collaboration and information sharing between the two countries will be explored, which may involve areas such as trade, science, and technology transfer.

+By utilizing cutting-edge predictive algorithms, the Philippines and India will be able to anticipate the future of rice production, consumption, and pricing.
+Furthermore, this effort will establish a centralized database of rice-related data, granting researchers, policymakers, and other stakeholders access to valuable information.

 #### References